LibreSprite/LibreSprite/INSTALL.md

 ## Linux details

-On Linux you can specify a specific directory to install Aseprite after a `ninja install` command.
+On Linux you can specify a specific directory to install LibreSprite after a `ninja install` command.
 For example:

-    cd aseprite
+    cd LibreSprite
     mkdir build
     cd build
     cmake -DCMAKE_INSTALL_PREFIX=~/software -G Ninja ..
-    ninja aseprite
+    ninja libresprite

-Then, you can invoke `ninja install` and it will copy the program in the given location (e.g. `~/software/bin/aseprite` on Linux).
+Then, you can invoke `ninja install` and it will copy the program in the given location (e.g. `~/software/bin/libresprite` on Linux).

 # Using shared third party libraries